simonecid/MetropolisODP/README.md

  * Content slides defined as a master slide
   * A footer has been added in the content slides
  * Stand-out slides (e.g. Back-up) defined as a master slide
+ * Section separator slides as a master slide
  * Uses Fira Sans font, provided in the repository with an installation script
   * Font sizes for outline text from first to ninth level are defined
  * Styles for some drawable objects is defined